manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

 Make sure to remove `127.0.0.1:` if you want the ports to be available for external hosts.

+### Manticore Columnar Library and Manticore Buddy

+The Manticore Search Docker image doesn't come with the [Manticore Columnar Library](https://github.com/manticoresoftware/columnar) pre-installed, which is necessary if you require columnar storage and secondary indexes.
+However, it can easily be enabled during runtime by setting the environment variable `EXTRA=1`.
+For example, `docker run -e EXTRA=1 ... manticoresearch/manticore`.
+This will download and install the library in the data directory (which is typically mapped as a volume in production environments) and it won't be re-downloaded unless the Manticore Search version is changed.

+Using `EXTRA=1` also activates [Manticore Buddy](https://github.com/manticoresoftware/manticoresearch-buddy), which is used for processing certain commands.
+For more information, refer to the [changelog](https://manual.manticoresearch.com/Changelog#Version-6.0.0).

+If you only need the MCL, you can use the environment variable `MCL=1`.

 ### Docker-compose

 In many cases you might want to use Manticore together with other images specified in a docker-compose YAML file.
 Here is the minimal recommended specification for Manticore Search in docker-compose.yml: